Biometris/statgenGWAS/README.md

 ## Examples

-Example using the data from the EPPN2020 project.
+Example using the data from the European Union project DROPS.
 The same data is used in the vignette and described there in detail.

 First get the data in the form required by the package, converting it to an object of class **g**(enomic)**Data**.